PL01/tic-tac-toe-ts/README.md

 Open http://localhost:3000 in your browser to play the game.
 The page will reload if you make edits, and you will see any lint errors in the console.

 ## Rules to Play

-Tic-Tac-Toe is a two-player game where each player takes turns marking a square on a 3x3 grid.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+Tic-Tac-Toe is a two-player game where each player takes turns marking a square on a 3x3 grid with either the X or O symbol.
+You can choose to start each game with either symbol.
+The player who succeeds in placing three of their symbols in a horizontal, vertical, or diagonal row wins the game.
+Easy, right?
+Play to find out!

-### Build for Production
+## Build for Production

 To build the app for production, use the following command:

-bash
-Copy code
     npm run build

 The production-ready build will be located in the build folder.

-Learn More
+## Learn More

-Explore the Create React App documentation to dive deeper into React development.
+Explore the [Create React App documentation](https://create-react-app.dev/docs/getting-started/) to dive deeper into React development.

-To learn more about TypeScript, check out the TypeScript documentation.
+To learn more about TypeScript, check out the [TypeScript documentation](https://www.typescriptlang.org/docs/).

-To learn React itself, check out the React documentation.
+To learn React itself, check out the [React documentation](https://reactjs.org/).

 Enjoy playing Tic-Tac-Toe!
-If you encounter any issues or have suggestions, feel free to contribute to the project on GitHub.
+If you encounter any issues or have suggestions, feel free to contribute to the project on [GitHub](https://github.com/your-username/tic-tac-toe-app).

-css
-Copy code

-Feel free to modify the content according to your preferences!